 Take the First Step

 Students who are interested in the externship program should view the Externship Handbook which contains more specific requirements and applications for both the SEP and the SCEP.
-Also in that section is a list of pre-approved sites for Bay Area externship placements.
 Please note that students may only participate in the externship program once during their time at Stanford Law School.
 Students in the final quarter of their third-year may not extern more than 16 hours per week, so they are not permitted to participate in the SCEP.

-Students who have questions should please contact Betsy de la Vega, Director of Pro Bono and Externship Programs, at at firstname.lastname@example.org.
+Students who have questions should please contact Jory Steele, Director of the Pro Bono and Externship Programs, at firstname.lastname@example.org.